D0tNet4Fun/Automation.TestFramework/README.md

 ## Test case definition
 ### Attributes
-The test framework uses attributes to identify test cases and their components:
+The test framework uses attributes to identify test cases:

 - `[TestCase]`: identifies a test class as a test case.
 This is purely cosmetic and can be omitted.
 - `[Summary]`: used as the 'entry point' of the test case that can be discovered by the test runner.
 Each test case class should have a single test method marked as Summary.

 ### Steps
 The test case is defined as a sequence of steps.
 A step is defined by: